open-telemetry/opentelemetry-specification/specification/api-tracing.md

 A `Tracer` is the code responsible for how `Spans`s are started and it exposes the API which [library developers][] use when instrumenting their code.
-The API MUST allow the [application developers][] to configure or specify at runtime the implementation, the default full implementation is referred to as the SDK in this spec, which is used by all instrumented code within the program.
+The API MUST allow the [application developers][] to configure or specify the implementation at runtime, the default full implementation is referred to as the SDK in this spec, which is used by all instrumented code within the program.

 If the [application developers][] does not set a `Tracer` to be used and does not include the library which implements the `Tracer`, like the OpenTelemetry SDK, the API must include a default minimal implementation which acts as a no-op `Tracer`.
-The [library developers][] *must* be able to depend on the API and instrument their code without thought to whether or not the final deployable application includes the SDK or any other implementation.
+The [library developers][] MUST be able to depend on the API and instrument their code without thought to whether or not the final deployable application includes the SDK or any other implementation.

-To facilitate this, the [library developers][] can *not* specify a `Tracer` implementation to use.
-The API *must* provide a way for the developer to access a `Tracer`, which at runtime may be the default minimal implementation from the API, the default full implementation known as the SDK or a third party implementation.
+To facilitate this, the [library developers][] can NOT specify a `Tracer` implementation to use.
+The API MUST provide a way for the developer to access a `Tracer`, which at runtime may be the default minimal implementation from the API, the default full implementation known as the SDK or a third party implementation.